-Groundwater (bore water) in this area is contaminated and the EPA would like to reiterate previous advice that it should not be used for any purpose in the short or long term.
+Groundwater (bore water) in this area is contaminated and the EPA would like to reiterate previous advice that it should not be used for any purpose.
 Mains water is not affected by this issue and home grown fruit and vegetables are safe to eat providing they are not watered with contaminated bore water.

 The EPA was notified of site contamination in soil at a former Kelvinator Australia Limited industrial site at Keswick during site redevelopment in November 2013.
 This notification triggered further testing of groundwater and soil vapour within and around the industrial site.
 Testing works have progressed in stages and all of the reports documenting these works are on the EPA Public Register and are available on request to the EPA.